liuenfu2012/docs/guide/en/restore.md

 ![](/assets/restore/04.png)

-Open restore.config, you can see that there is a database type DatabaseType used to connect to the SiteServer CMS and the connection string ConnectionString.
+Open restore.config, you can see that there is a database type DatabaseType used to connect to the SS CMS and the connection string ConnectionString.

 Switch the command line to this folder and run: